jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=microprofile-lra-participant:read-attribute(name=lra-coordinator-url)`

 ## syntax of the operation to get the `microprofile-lra-participant` `proxy-host`
-name of the undertow subsystem host resource that the `lra` participant proxy will be deployed to. get the `microprofile-lra-participant` `proxy-host` attribute.
+name of the undertow subsystem 'host' resource that the `lra` participant proxy will be deployed to. get the `microprofile-lra-participant` `proxy-host` attribute.
 `/subsystem=microprofile-lra-participant:read-attribute(name=proxy-host)`

 ## syntax of the operation to get the `microprofile-lra-participant` `proxy-server`
-name of the undertow subsystem server resource that the `lra` participant proxy will be deployed to. get the `microprofile-lra-participant` `proxy-server` attribute.
+name of the undertow subsystem 'server' resource that the `lra` participant proxy will be deployed to. get the `microprofile-lra-participant` `proxy-server` attribute.
 `/subsystem=microprofile-lra-participant:read-attribute(name=proxy-server)`

 ## syntax of the operation to get the `microprofile-metrics-smallrye` `exposed-subsystems`
-the names of the `wildfly` subsystems that exposes their metrics (or `*` to expose any subsystem metrics). get the `microprofile-metrics-smallrye` `exposed-subsystems` attribute.
+the names of the `wildfly` subsystems that exposes their metrics (or '*' to expose any subsystem metrics). get the `microprofile-metrics-smallrye` `exposed-subsystems` attribute.
 `/subsystem=microprofile-metrics-smallrye:read-attribute(name=exposed-subsystems)`